Katarina Srebotnik: Career

-1995–1999: WTA Tour debut and historic Guinness World record
+1995–1999: WTA Tour debut and historic Guinness world record

 Srebotnik made her debut on the ITF Women's Circuit in 1995, winning the singles tournaments in Ismailia in 1996, Zadar in 1997 and Šibenik in 1998.

-In 1998, Srebotnik won the doubles title on her WTA Tour debut at the Makarska Open (with Tina Križan), and later that year reached the doubles final at the Austrian Open, also with Tina Križan.
+In 1998, Srebotnik won the doubles title on her WTA Tour debut at the Makarska Open (with Tina Križan), and later that year reached the doubles final at the Austrian Open, also with Križan.

-In 1999, her win at the ITF tournament in Dubai gave her direct entry into her first tour-level singles event in Estoril, where she became the fourth player to win on her tour debut, defeating Rita Kuti-Kis in the final.
+In 1999, her win at the ITF tournament in Dubai gave her direct entry into her first tour-level singles event in Estoril, where she became the fourth player to win on her tour debut, defeating Rita Kuti Kis in the final.
 She broke into the top 100 on April 12, 1999 at No. 88.

 In May 1999, Srebotnik played in her first Grand Slam singles main draw at Roland Garros, losing to Arantxa Sánchez Vicario in the second round.
 She won her first Grand Slam title in the mixed doubles with Piet Norval, becoming the first woman ever to win her first tour event in singles, doubles and mixed doubles.
 Only Mirjana Lučić had previously won on debut in both singles and doubles.

 2000–2004

 Srebotnik reached her first Tier-I semifinal in Tokyo at the Pan Pacific Open, which she lost to Sandrine Testud.
 On 7 February 2000, Srebotnik broke into the top 50 at No. 49.
 She won her fourth career doubles title at Estoril (with Tina Križan).

 Srebotnik and Križan won their only doubles title of 2001 at Hawaii.
 They reached their biggest doubles final of their career in Toronto at the Canadian Open by defeating Martina Navratilova and Arantxa Sánchez Vicario in the semifinals, and they were doubles finalists at Estoril.
 They qualified for their debut doubles season-ending championships.
-Srebotnik reached a career-high doubles of No. 19 on 8 October.
+Srebotnik reached a doubles ranking of No. 19 on 8 October.

 In 2002, Srebotnik reached the finals at Bogotá (losing to Fabiola Zuluaga) and Acapulco (defeating Paola Suárez) in the final.
-She reached the fourth round at Roland Garros, which is her career-best Grand Slam.
+She reached the fourth round at Roland Garros, which is her career-best Grand Slam performance.
 Srebotnik later achieved her then-best win at Los Angeles by defeating world No. 6, Kim Clijsters.
 She reached the semifinals in Luxembourg.
-She achieved her second appearance at the doubles season-ending championships with Krizan.
+She achieved her second appearance at the doubles season-ending championships with Križan.

 2003 saw Srebotnik reaching her fourth tour final at Palermo.
 She won the Bogotá doubles title with Asa Svensson, and reached her second Tier I quarterfinals in Toronto at the Canadian Open.
 She won her second Grand Slam mixed-doubles title at the US Open, this time with Bob Bryan.

-Her 2004 season was highlighted by reaching the semifinals at Palermo and the quarterfinals at Strasbourg and Forest Hills.
+Her 2004 season was highlighted by reaching the semifinals at Palermo, and the quarterfinals at Strasbourg and Forest Hills.

 Srebotnik won her seventh doubles title in Tokyo at the Japan Open (with Shinobu Asagoe).